Ron Cox (racing driver): Racing career

-Cox would finish ninth in the points again in 2003, with seven top-tens and two top-fives with a best result of third at Berlin.
+Cox finished ninth in the points again in 2003, with seven top-tens and two top-fives with a best result of third at Berlin.
 His season was also notable due to being involved in a crash with Kyle Busch at the second Pocono Raceway event, where he would turn Busch into the inside wall heading into the first corner shortly after a restart late in the race.
 Cox would go on the finish 21st in the race, while Busch would be classified in 25th position.
 Cox would only run the first five races of 2004, earning a best result of sixth at Salem.
 He would run only six races in 2005, and would only run nine total races from 2006 to 2008, with a best result of ninth at Springfield in 2007 whilst driving for Bobby Gerhart Racing in the No. 5 Pontiac.

-In 2009, Cox would run six races for Hixson, first driving the No. 57 Chevrolet for two races, although he was originally scheduled to drive the No. 23 at Salem, and then driving the No. 28 for his remaining races.
+In 2009, Cox ran six races for Hixson, first driving the No. 57 Chevrolet for two races, although he was originally scheduled to drive the No. 23 at Salem, and then driving the No. 28 for his remaining races.
 At the event at Springfield, he would lead eleven laps on his way to finish second behind race winner Parker Kligerman.
 He would run five more races in 2010, getting a best result of tenth at Salem.
 In 2011, he would run fourteen of the nineteen races on the schedule, mainly driving the No. 28 for Hixson, although he would run one race in the No. 29 at Iowa Speedway.
 He would finish seventeenth in the final standings.

-After making two starts in the series in both 2012 and 2014, Cox would return in 2017 at Iowa Speedway, driving the No. 3 Chevrolet for Hixson.
+After making two starts in the series in both 2012 and 2014, Cox returned in 2017 at Iowa Speedway, driving the No. 3 Chevrolet for Hixson.
 He would finish 25th after running only six laps due to vibrations in the car.
 He has not competed in ARCA ever since.